 Rhythmic movements, such as swaying, dancing, or walking meditation, can help release pent-up energy and promote relaxation.
 These movements engage the body in a gentle, repetitive motion, which can help regulate the nervous system and create a sense of flow.

 These movements help to regulate the nervous system and promote a sense of calm.
+If you’re struggling with obesity, you may also like to discover somatic exercises for weight loss.

 Integrating Somatic Practices into Daily Life